nlx-group/ud-portuguese/lx-udparser/README.md

-# LX-UDepParser
+# LX-UDParser

-LX-UDepParser is currently based on the NLP4J dependency parser and the model provided in this repository was trained on the CINTIL-UDep dataset.
+LX-UDParser is currently based on the NLP4J dependency parser and the model provided in this repository was trained on the CINTIL-UDep dataset.

-The NLP4J model file is named `nlp4j-model-lxdepparser.xz`.
+The NLP4J model file is named `nlp4j-model-lxudparser.xz`.
-The file named `nlp4j-model-lxdepparser-config.xml` is a XML configuration needed for running NLP4J.
+The file named `nlp4j-model-lxudparser-config.xml` is a XML configuration needed for running NLP4J.

 Please download and install NLP4J, following instructions from https://github.com/emorynlp/nlp4j.

 After installation, you may run NLP4J with the following command:

-    nlpdecode -c nlp4j-model-lxdepparser-config.xml -format tsv -oe annotated -i INPUTFILE
+    nlpdecode -c nlp4j-model-lxudparser-config.xml -format tsv -oe annotated -i INPUTFILE

 The configuration file assumes that the model file resides in the same directory from where the `nlpdecode` command will be executed.
 If you get an error, try changing the model file path to an absolute path.